 - Website: docs.ray.io/rllib

-- A reinforcement learning library built on TensorFlow.
+- It is a reinforcement learning library built on TensorFlow.

-- Provides tools to create and train RL agents.
+- It provides tools to create and train RL agents easily.

 - GitHub: github.com/tensorflow/agents

-- A Python library for RL research and experiments.
+- It is a Python library used for RL research and experiments.

 - GitHub: github.com/MushroomRL/mushroom-rl